VGFP/aws-python-lambda-protobuf-poc/README.md

 ### Results analysis
 * For smaller messages there is no significant difference between JSON and Protocol Buffers.
 Duration in protobuf is a bit better (lower) but it is not significant.
 * Cold start will be a bit longer for Protocol Buffers because of additional dependencies.
 But for lambdas running constantly it is not a problem.
-* For sending lambdas takes a lot of time more than for getting the data.
+* Sending lambdas take more time to execute than getting lambdas.
 Difference is most likely because of *'cold start'* of SQS.
 If you run this test multiple times you will see that sending lambdas will be faster (around 204ms for protobuf and 250ms for json in billed time for small mesages).
 * For large messages Protocol Buffers is better than JSON.
 Implementing it in your project for messaging systems that require text data like SQS will improve execution time and reduce costs.

 ## Local preformance testing table